7 Tech CEOs And Execs On Why Obama Was Innovator In Chief

 "I think what really separates Obama from most is his long-term thinking," says Tristan Walker, founder and CEO of Walker & Company Brands, a health and beauty company for people of color.
 "And if you think about the applications of technology and what we do, that's all we can think about."

-In Walker's view, Obama understood that the American economy's need to move from manufacturing to new forms of work, and "to educate a new type of workforce" to do it.
-That long-term vision, Walker believes, extended to health care and medicine, urban infrastructure and "thinking more deeply about clean energy," and more—all of which signaled to innovators in the private sector that they and Obama all thinking in similar timelines.
+In Walker's view, Obama understood the American economy's need to move from manufacturing to new forms of work, and "to educate a new type of workforce" to do it.
+That long-term vision, Walker believes, extended to health care and medicine, urban infrastructure and "thinking more deeply about clean energy," and more—all of which signaled to innovators in the private sector that they and Obama were all thinking in similar timelines.
 For instance, adds Walker, "A president that believes in climate change is the type of president that I care a lot about."

 He Pushed Diversity In Tech